tneely/cdk-aws-ip-ranges-provider/README.md

 AWS provides a list of service IP ranges in JSON form at https://ip-ranges.amazonaws.com/ip-ranges.json.
 The information in this file is generated from AWS's internal system-of-record and is authoritative.
-You can expect it to change several times per week and should refresh your `cdk.context.json` file as neede.
+You can expect it to change several times per week and should refresh your `cdk.context.json` file as needed.

 ## Installation